How to: Use Schema Compare to Compare Different Database Definitions

 The Schema Compare window opens, and Visual Studio automatically assigns it a name such as

-Two drop-down menus with a green arrow in between them appear just below the Schema Compare window toolbar.
+Two dropdown menus with a green arrow in between them appear just below the Schema Compare window toolbar.
 These menus allow you to select database definitions for your comparison source and target.

-In the Select Source drop-down, choose Select Source and the Select Source Schema dialog opens.
+In the Select Source dropdown, choose Select Source and the Select Source Schema dialog opens.

-Notice that if you opened the Schema Compare window by right-clicking the project name, the source schema is already populated and you can proceed to step 4.
+If you opened the Schema Compare window by right-clicking the project name, the source schema is already populated and you can proceed to step 4.

 Select the Project radio button, and then select the TradeDev database project you have created in the previous procedure.

 From the Select Target dropdown in the Schema Compare Window , choose Select Target, and the Select Target Schema dialog opens.
 In the Schema section, select the Database radio button, then select the New Connection button.